libmcu/libmcu/modules/ratelim/README.md

 // Usage
 ratelim_request_format(&bucket, custom_logger, "System status: %s, Error code: %d\n", "OK", 0);
 ```

+## Time Source Override
+Override `ratelim_get_time_seconds()` to provide a platform-specific time source
+when no system time is available, such as on bare-metal platforms.
+The returned
+value is in seconds and must be non-negative and monotonic or non-decreasing.

 ## Advantages
 - Modularity: Provides flexible APIs for direct request handling or callback-based execution.